Geology of the Bryce Canyon area

 The exposed geology of the Bryce Canyon area in Utah shows a record of deposition that covers the last part of the Cretaceous Period and the first half of the Cenozoic era in that part of North America.
 The ancient depositional environment of the region around what is now Bryce Canyon National Park varied from the warm shallow sea (called the Cretaceous Seaway) in which the Dakota Sandstone and the Tropic Shale were deposited to the cool streams and lakes that contributed sediment to the colorful Claron Formation that dominates the park's amphitheaters.

-Other formations were also formed but were mostly eroded following uplift from the Laramide orogeny which started around 70 million years ago (mya).
+Other formations were also formed but were mostly eroded following uplift from the Laramide orogeny which started around 70 million years ago (Mya).
 This event raised the Rocky Mountains far to the east and caused the retreat of the sea that covered the Bryce Canyon area.
 After Laramide mountain building came to an end, about 15 mya, a large part of western North America began to be stretched into the nearby Basin and Range topography.
 The greater Bryce area was uplifted as part of the High Plateaus by the same forces.
 Uplift of the Colorado Plateaus and the opening of the Gulf of California by 5 mya changed the drainage of the Colorado River and its tributaries, including the Paria River, which is eroding headward between two plateaus adjacent to the park.
 The uplift caused the formation of vertical joints which were later preferentially eroded to form the free-standing pinnacles called hoodoos, badlands, and monoliths we see today.

 The formations exposed in the area of the park are part of the Grand Staircase.
-The oldest members of this supersequence of rock units are exposed in the Grand Canyon, the intermediate ones in Zion National Park, and its youngest parts are laid bare in Bryce Canyon area.
+The oldest members of this super sequence of rock units are exposed in the Grand Canyon, the intermediate ones in Zion National Park, and its youngest parts are laid bare in Bryce Canyon area.
 A small amount of overlap occurs in and around each park.

 Grand Staircase

-The rocks exposed in Bryce Canyon are about 100 million years younger than those in nearby Zion National Park, and the rocks exposed in Zion are younger than those in the Grand Canyon to the south.

-There are, however, shared rock units between all three, creating a supersequence of formations that geologists call the Grand Staircase.
-Together the formations of the Grand Staircase record nearly 2000 million years of the Earth's history.
-Bryce Canyon's formations are the youngest known units in the Grand Staircase.
-Younger rock units, if they ever existed, have been removed by erosion.
+The Grand Staircase is a sequence of sedimentary rock layers, first defined in the 1870s, that stretch south for 100 mi from Bryce Canyon National Park through Zion National Park and into the Grand Canyon.
+Bryce Canyon is located within the Pink Cliffs, the highest and youngest rise within the Grand Staircase.